 Use of electronic devices for the purpose of entertainment are prohibited during school hours (includes, but not limited to: TV, digital cameras, video games, iPods, MP3 players, electronic games, etc.) Cell phones must be turned off and kept in backpacks during school hours.

 PARENT'S GUIDE FOR COMMUNICATING CONCERNS

 Parents should contact the school by telephone, email, or visit the office to address any concerns.
-Please check our website or Tri County Area Schools section in the River Valley Shopper for any additional information.
-Tri County Area Schools @ 616.636.5454, Sand Lake Elementary @616.636.5669, Website: www.tricountyschools.com.
+Please check our website www.tricountyschools.com.

-Tri County Area Schools 2021-2022 Calendar
+Tri County Area Schools 2022-2023 Calendar